What is Household Hazardous Waste (HHW)?

 Click HERE to download the Master Program Schedule (January through December 2017)

-Please visit the Riverside County Waste Management Department website for additional details about transporting Household Hazardous Waste to a collection event:
+Please visit the Riverside County Department of Waste Resources website for additional details about transporting Household Hazardous Waste to a collection event at www.rcwaste.org/hhw.